EU, India seek closer ties to fight coronavirus pandemic | DW | 14.04.2021

 The Trade-Related Aspects of Intellectual Property Rights Agreement (TRIPS) was drafted by the World Trade Organization (WTO) to regulate licensing of COVID-related components.

-Delhi and Johansberg say the waiver could allow drugmakers in developing countries to start producing effective vaccines sooner.
+Delhi and Johannesburg have said the waiver could allow drugmakers in developing countries to start producing effective vaccines sooner.

 While the TRIPS signatories agree that equitable distribution of vaccines is a pressing issue, they have not agreed if a waiver would solve it.